TrueBurn/halloween-maps-2025/docs/PROGRESS.md

 - ✅ Admin authentication with Supabase Auth
 - ✅ Admin dashboard with quick actions
 - ✅ LocationTable with search and CRUD operations
+- ✅ **Age group column** shows grayed-out dash for non-starting locations
 - ✅ LocationForm modal for create/edit
+- ✅ **Route/age group field** only enabled when "Starting Point" is checked
 - ✅ CoordinatePicker with interactive Leaflet map
 - ✅ Bulk reset candy functionality
 - ✅ Export to CSV and JSON